-Policy 73 - Oxfordshire County Council will seek to ensure oversight of drone use in the county, including via reviewing data requirements to facilitate future integration of UAV oversight with traffic management control systems.

-Policy 74 - Oxfordshire County Council will review data with a view to opening up data, such as mapping data, which will facilitate beneficial use of drones.
+- b.
+Assess the potential impact of UAV activity on residents and communities. - c.
+Seek to ensure oversight of UAV use in the county, including via reviewing data requirements to facilitate future integration of UAV oversight with traffic management control systems. - d.
+Review data with a view to opening up data, such as mapping data, which will facilitate beneficial use of UAVs.